mouseless/baked/docs/layers/runtime.md

 # Runtime

-Baked uses the default dependency injection library for now.
+This layer provides configuration, dependency injection, monitoring components which provide a foundation to an application.
+Baked uses default dependency injection and logging libraries

 ```csharp
 app.Layers.AddRuntime();